 The mundane repetitive cycle of the same day repeating itself sent me into depression.
 What I noticed was, the depression was very like the depression I had when I was 17.
 The same feelings of confusion and emptiness had returned.
 It had me wondering if I would from time to time keep going back into the same depression.
 My conclusion was that depression would be something I may never feel again, or it might come back time and time again at different stages in my life.

 Whilst some people might find this scary, it made me realise how normal it was.
-Add to the fact that family members and friends had just started to experience depression for the first times in their lives.
+Add to the fact that family members and friends had just started to experience depression for the first time in their lives.
 Sure, I may be more susceptible to depressive thoughts, but I noticed how many people in my life were feeling the same way.
 Just because we don’t talk about it as a society, doesn’t mean it’s not happening, or it’s not a ‘real thing’.

 Depression isn’t something that ‘might’ happen to you like going bald for example, it’s very likely at some point it will.
 And when it does, you’ll probably find yourself feeling alone and isolated in your thoughts.